ethankale/Sedna/README.md

 2. `npm install` to install all the dependencies.
 3. `npm run build` to execute webpack and bundle the javascript code.
 4. `npm start` to run the Electron app.
-5. `npm make` to create an Electron project.
+5. `npm run make` to create an Electron project.

 Some SQL Server caveats: